scolpan/gee_etf/README.md

 #### 1) Setting up crop data to be visulized on the map.

-Using Google Earth Map, we were able to visualize the data priorly collected, we were able to apply differet keys for different crops to make the graphical presentation more clear.
+Using Google Earth Engine, we were able to visualize the data priorly collected, we were able to apply differet keys for different crops to make the graphical presentation more clear.

 The following image below shows how the map has changed over the period of time based on the data found.